0xTaylur/0xtaylur.github.io/forwardslash.md

 I run my bash script to test and see if I was right.
 ![image]({{0xtaylur.github.io}}/assets/forwardslash/test_sh.png)

-The MD5 value is the same, but still nothing happens.
+The MD5 value is the same, but still, nothing happens.
 I found a file named`config.php.bak` that turns out to be the old config file from the binary we run.
 I edited my bash script to include the backup file.
 ```bash
 time="$(date +%H:%M:%S | tr -d '\n' |md5sum | tr -d ' -')"
 echo $time